Is your alcohol vegan friendly? Find out at barnivore.com

 We've contacted many of the local wineries asking which have vegan-friendly wines.
 Some use no animal products in any of their behind-the-scenes wine production although some wines may have honey.
 Others have some varieties that are vegan-friendly while others are not.

-Here's some very good info from a friend at Dr. Frank's Vinifera Wine Cellars:
+Here's some very good info from a friend who used to work at Dr. Frank's Vinifera Wine Cellars:

 "